niranjank804/43.DEEP-LEARNING---IX/README.md

 Hi Kamil,
-Thanks for the thorough response — that is very clear and helpful.
-We understand and accept IBM's assessment.
-The memory spike being a scaling limitation of the current approach rather than a misconfiguration is useful to have on record, and we have shared that context internally.
+Thank you — the documentation links are helpful and we will use them as reference.
+We are satisfied with the outcome of this case.
+To summarise our understanding for the record:

+The memory spike (~475 GB) during the security TI process is expected behaviour at our current scale and is not a misconfiguration
+No server-level parameter will significantly reduce peak memory for ELISANC-heavy workloads Any further reduction in memory footprint would require a redesign of the processing approach, which is outside standard support scope

-We will look at scheduling the security chore during off-peak hours as the primary mitigation for now.
-Any longer-term redesign of the processing approach will be scoped separately as a project.
+We will proceed with scheduling the security chore during off-peak hours as our mitigation.
+If we observe any unexpected behaviour after monitoring the scheduled runs, we will raise a new case.
-A couple of quick follow-up questions before we close this out:

-Is there any IBM documentation or best practice guide on handling large-scale security propagation in TM1 that you could point us to?
-Even if code redesign is out of support scope, it would be useful reference material.
-Would you recommend keeping this case open while we monitor the scheduled runs, or is it better to close and raise a new case if we see unexpected behaviour?

-Thanks again for your time on this.
+You can go ahead and close this case.
+Thanks again for your help throughout.
 Regards,
 Niranjan Patra
 EPA System Administration